aymane-maghouti/HR-Data-Pipeline-Azure/README.md

 The data pipeline consists of the following stages:

-1. **Extract from GitHub Repository**: Azure Data Factory is configured to periodically extract HR data from a specified GitHub repository.
+1. **Extract from GitHub Repository**: Azure Data Factory is configured to  extract HR data from a specified GitHub repository.

 2. **Load to Azure Blob Storage**: Extracted data is loaded into Azure Blob Storage for storage.